12th February, 1941

-3. Whoso shall receive one such a little child in my name receiveth me (Matthew XVIII 5)
+3. Whoso shall receive one such a little child in my name receiveth me (Matthew xvii., 5).

-Always there with children when the patients at the hall.
-Every day he played with them – they went to his cottage to fetch him into the sunshine, and hung on arms, laughing and chattering.
+Always there were children among the patients at the hall.
+Every day he played with them – they went to his cottage to fetch him into the sunshine, and hung on his arms, laughing and chattering.

-His estate was a sanctuary for sick children and a sanctuary the songbirds – both his friends.
+His estate was a sanctuary for sick children and a sanctuary for song birds – both his friends.
 That was why, when offers totalling half a million came along in the Morden land boom of the 1920s he simply said “No”